whmcquaid/surf-app/README.md

 # surf-app

-Application to view current surf reports for Northern California
+Application to view current surf reports for Bay Area California

-# utilizing puppeteer for web scraping
+### Utilizing puppeteer for web scraping

-- Pull latest surf report data from various websites.
+- Use Node, node-cron, puppeteer, and express, and mongoose to schedule, scrape, store data, and send it to frontend.
+- Display on simple Vue frontend.